Christie Palmerston: Prospecting and early expeditions

 Just after dawn Palmerston and his men opened fire from three sides, the river being on the fourth side.
 Palmerston wrote that afterwards he reduced "heaps of war implements to ashes" and took two young boys as captives.
 The boys escaped during the night, "shackles and all".
-(Ibid p.
-206.)

 In that same year,1886, possibly around the 22nd of July, Palmerston is recorded to have raped and murdered an Aboriginal woman, on the South Johnstone River.
-(Dixon.
-R. M. W. 1997.
-Christie Palmerston: A Reappraisal.
-Aboriginal History.
-Vol 21. pp 162–9.
-ANU Press.)

 In 1880, Palmerston was part of a private expedition led by James Venture Mulligan to search for gold at the heads of the King and Lukin rivers in northern Queensland.
 On the King River, Mulligan wrote about how Palmerston shot two Aboriginal men and returned to camp with a stolen "little blackboy".
 At night, they handcuffed the child to Pompey, Palmerston's other "boy", to prevent him from escaping.
 The expedition failed to find any significant signs of gold deposits.

 Later life and death

 Palmerston settled down in Townsville and married Teresa Rooney at St Joseph's Church on 6 December 1886; they had one daughter.
 Palmerston moved to Borneo and then Malaya where he contracted fever in the jungle and died at Kuala Pilah on 15 January 1897.

+His life was the subject of a 1957 radio feature on the Australian Broadcasting Commission, The Legend of Christie Palmerston.